 The addition of a pendulum to the mechanical clock improved its accuracy and allowed a more precise measurement of time.
-Pendulum clocks rely on another mechanical device, known as the escapement, to work properly.
-The torque or power that is developed within the clock gear train via springs or weights is released to the pendulum through the escapement.
-It is the equal distribution of power that keeps the pendulum swinging.
-Adjusting the pendulum's relation to the escapement brings it into harmonious equilibrium.
+However, pendulum clocks rely on another mechanical device to work properly, and that device is known as the escapement.
+The torque or power that is developed within the clock gear train via springs or weights, is released to the pendulum through the escapement, and it is the equal distribution of power that keeps the pendulum swinging.
+Adjusting the pendulum escapement therefore, is adjusting the pendulum’s relation to the escapement to bring it into harmonious equilibrium.
 The clock owner can accomplish this task in 10 minutes with a minimal amount of tools.

 Things You'll Need